yogi4297/assignment2-Peddireddy/README.md

 #### Quotes

->The greatest religion it to be true to your own nature.
+>The greatest religion it to be true to your own nature.<br>
->>Have faith in yourselves.
+>Have faith in yourselves.
 >                       *Swami Vivekananda*